TanayChowdhury/AngkorWat/README.md

 ## Executing the project
 ##### Method 1
-*   Double click on the 'Angkor Wat Portfolio.html' file and it will be opened by the system default web browser.
+*   Double click on the 'index.html' file and it will be opened by the system default web browser.

 ##### Method 2
-*   Drag the 'Angkor Wat Portfolio.html' file and drop over the executable program file of the web browser of desired choice, that is installed in the system.
+*   Drag the 'index.html' file and drop over the executable program file of the web browser of desired choice, that is installed in the system.
 ```bash
 Angkor Wat Portfolio.html
 ```